 So, how do you create an effective customer persona?
 Here are a few tips to help you get started.

-Five Steps to Creating A Successful Customer Persona Strategy
+Five Steps on How to Create A Successful Customer Persona Strategy

 Before you begin the process of developing your customer personas, it’s important to understand what motivates your audiences.
 You’ll need to know the following:

 - What problems are they dedicating their time and resources to solving?

 - What information do they need to accomplish their goals?

 - What are the metrics they equate with success?

 - What aspects of your product will they assess in evaluating you vs. your competition?